 The recession has prompted many to decide that debt is not the way to live life.
 Some are deciding that it might be wise to adopt a lifestyle where borrowing isn’t necessary.
-Those who are already in debt might decide to pay off their debt as quickly as possible and not borrow again.
-Those without debt might decide to completely eschew credit going forward.
+Those who are already in debt might choose to pay off their debt as quickly as possible and not borrow again.
+Those without debt might decide to altogether eschew credit going forward.
 And, while a good credit score range might lower your insurance rates, your credit history becomes less vital if you don’t plan to use loans or financing in your life.

 Some may contend that it’s impossible to live without borrowing money, but it is definitely possible with a little creativity.

-If you want to live without borrowing money you will need to plan ahead.
+If you want to live without borrowing money, you will need to plan ahead.
 Making purchases without needing credit requires that you look to the future and create a road map to help you achieve your goals.
-This means that you need to have a realistic idea of what things will cost, and how long it will take you to save up for purchases.
+This means that you need to have a realistic idea of what things will cost and how long it will take you to save up for purchases.

-Retirement accounts and college savings accounts can come with tax advantages, and can be good tools to help you plan ahead for living without debt.
-Other purchases, like cars, can be made fairly easily if you have modest expectations and a plan.
+Retirement accounts and college savings accounts can come with tax advantages and can be useful tools to help you plan for living without debt.
+Other purchases, like cars, can be made relatively easily if you have modest expectations and a plan.

 An emergency fund is also quite helpful when you want to live without borrowing money.
-One of the reasons that many people end up over their heads in debt is due to the fact that an unexpected emergency can lead to the need to borrow.
+One of the reasons that many people end up over their heads in debt is because an emergency can lead to the need to borrow.

 A good emergency fund can help you prepare for car expenses, job loss, or some other catastrophes.
 If you work to build an emergency fund, you can protect yourself against the need to borrow later.